 The reason that no oil is used during MLD treatments is because the skin has to be stretched in order for the lymph to move in the vessels, and great precision is needed – the therapist’s hands cannot slip and slide.

-The lightness of the touch is due to the fact that because the initial lymphatics are only one cell thick, greater pressure would result in the damage of these initial collectors, which would be counter-productive.
+The lightness of the touch is due to the fact that the walls of the lymph vessels close to the skin are only one cell thick, so greater pressure would result in the damage of these initial lymph vessels, which would be counter-productive.

 The repetition is vital, too, as one has to overcome the inertia of the lymph in the vessels…by repeating the strokes time and time again, the therapist ensures that the lymph actually moves.

 Manual Lymphatic Drainage massage can go where Deep Tissue and Swedish cannot – into swollen areas!
 The paradox is that such a gentle, superficial technique has such a deep impact.

 When it comes to hand pressure, learning the correct application of lymph drainage obligates massage therapists to change all their concepts of touch and the general philosophy of their practice.